12 Captivating Spanish Books to Add to Your Bookshelf in 2023

 English title: Mist

-De Unamuno’s beauty with the Spanish language and sentimentality is clear, and his words speak to the human spirit in a manner that is quite visceral and tied to nature.
-He is, in fact, quite well known for his quotes.
+De Unamuno’s words beautifully speak to the human spirit.
+He is, in fact, quite well-known for his quotes.

 3. El obsceno pájaro de la noche